 (2) These regulations are subject to any written law and any law of the Commonwealth about assistance animals as defined in the Disability Discrimination Act 1992 (Commonwealth) section 9(2).

-[Regulation 2 amended in Gazette 8 Jan 2015 p.
+[Regulation 2 amended: Gazette 8 Jan 2015 p.
 53-4.]

 3. Parking vehicles on departmental land